 Example: The patient is admitted with pneumonia and an acute exacerbation of COPD.
 Her respirations are severely compromised.
 An endotracheal tube is inserted and she is connected to synchronized intermittent mandatory ventilation (SIMV).
-On day 3, she is extubated.

-1.GZ.31.CA-ND
+She is extubated on day 3 and discharged home on day 7.

-Ventilation, respiratory system NEC, invasive per orifice approach by (endotracheal) intubation, positive pressure
+1.GZ.31.CA-ND Ventilation, respiratory system NEC, invasive per orifice approach by (endotracheal) intubation, positive pressure (e.g. CPAP, BIPAP, IPPV) 01-1